METEO 469

 Note:

-Whenever you post a message in a forum or send course mail, please title every message with a descriptive subject line.
+Whenever you post a message in a forum or send course mail, please use a descriptive subject line.
 Subject lines that include the gist of a question or comment increase the chances that students and instructors can retrieve the messages we're looking for.
 Poor subject lines, such as "Question" or "Lesson 1," are not very useful as search keywords.
 When replying to a prior message, consider whether or not the subject line should be altered to indicate the content of your reply!